dmitrykarpenko/dmitrykarpenko.github.io/_posts/2018-05-04-personal-naming-and-style-convention.md

 Method verb should also indicate whether a method returns something:
 * `Get...`, `Create...`, etc. for "queries" (that return a value);
 * `Do...`, `Act...`, etc. for "commands" (the void-returning ones);
-* specific verbs like `Correct...` (which is both a verb and a noun) or combination of the previous two (e.g. ActAndCreate...) for the methods that are both "commands" and "queries"; if such method is commonly used, sometimes it's reasonable to name it shorter -- e.g. Update instead of AddOrUpdate (if the method will also add a new element to a database if passed object's ID is a default value) -- but such shortcut cases are rather exceptional.
+* specific verbs like `Correct...` (which is both a verb and an adjective) or combination of the previous two (e.g. ActAndCreate...) for the methods that are both "commands" and "queries"; if such method is commonly used, sometimes it's reasonable to name it shorter -- e.g. Update instead of AddOrUpdate (if the method will also add a new element to a database if passed object's ID is a default value) -- but such shortcut cases are rather exceptional.

 ## Neverending story